wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

       (documented a `test::run/all` that does not exist, and a fictional test tree), `usage/environment-variables` moved to `contributing/`, heading levels demoted in 5 files so they reach the composer's table of contents
-- [ ] Rectify the remaining ~88 packages: creates their stubs and rebuilds their README
+- [x] The 37 Python packages rectified: README rebuilt and the three mandatory pages present everywhere, none left as a stub.
+The remaining repositories are the non-Python ones, whose language addons ship no `install` template yet
-- [ ] Fill the stubs, package by package — the `author` agent's job, contract in hand.
+- [x] Stubs filled by the `author` agent, contract in hand.
 Wiring it to filestate, so a declared file has its content written by an agent, is tracked outside this roadmap

 ---